The Girl from the Marsh Croft (1947 film)

 The Girl from the Marsh Croft (Swedish: Tösen från Stormyrtorpet) is a 1947 Swedish drama film directed by Gustaf Edgren and starring Margareta Fahlén, Alf Kjellin and Sten Lindgren.
-It is based on the 1908 novella of the same name by Selma Lagerlöf.
+It is based on the 1908 novella of the same name by Nobel Prize winning Swedish author Selma Lagerlöf.
 The film's sets were designed by the art director Nils Svenwall.